 Senior Project in Psychology

-During the Spring Semester of the junior year, students complete an online form in which they rank order their preferences for a faculty supervisor and state whether they are interested in conducting a one- or two-semester senior project.
+During the spring semester of the junior year, students complete an online form in which they rank order their preferences for a faculty supervisor and the semester in which they want to complete their Senior Project.
 Every effort is made to accommodate students’ preferences, but assignments must take into account the balance of load across faculty supervisors as well as other factors, including laboratory resources.
 Students are encouraged to reach out to faculty members prior to completing their preference survey to discuss possible projects.

-In addition to the senior project requirements described above, students will have meetings with their faculty supervisors to discuss progress on their research, issues of relevance to all students working in a given specialty area, and other work assigned by the faculty supervisor.
-The final grade for the senior project will be determined by the faculty supervisor on the basis of the written thesis, the oral presentation, and the progress in theoretical, laboratory, or field work throughout the term.
+In addition to the Senior Project requirements described above, students will have meetings with their faculty supervisors to discuss progress on their research, issues of relevance to all students working in a given specialty area, and other work assigned by the faculty supervisor.
+The final grade for the Senior Project will be determined by the faculty supervisor on the basis of the written thesis, the oral presentation, and the progress in theoretical, laboratory, or field work throughout the term.

 Sample Title Page